jlkarlen/itsterminal-gh-pages/step1.md

 Your terminal doesn't just show the `$` character as a prompt.
 It should look something like this:

 {% highlight sh %}
-cslab-31:~ smith22j$
+royal:~ smith22j$
 {% endhighlight %}

-The first part (before the `:`) is the name of the machine.
+The first part (before the `:`) is the name of the server.
 Immediately after the `:` is the name of the current directory, followed by your username.
 Even though you're in your home directory (`/home/smith22j`) the prompt displays `~`.
 That's because `~` is shorthand for your home directory.

 To keep examples simple, this guide will just use `$` for the shell prompt, and any lines that don't start with a `$` are output from a command.